highmed/dsf-process-tutorial/exercises/exercise-2.md

    Verify that the `highmedorg_helloDic` process was executed by the DSF BPE server.
 The BPE server should:
    * Print a message showing that the process was started.
-   * If logging is enabled: print the log message **and the value of the input parameter** you added to the `HelloDic` implementation.
+   * If logging is enabled - print the log message and the value of the input parameter you added to the `HelloDic` implementation.
    * Print a message showing that the process finished.